Hive-Academy/roocode-generator/templates/system-prompts/system-prompt-boomerang.md

 ### Memory Bank Update Process

-When receiving a completed feature from Code Review:
+When receiving a completed feature from Architect:

 1. Review memory bank update recommendations
 2. Identify valuable knowledge from the implementation: